 Part of our grammar lessons will come from the free online component to the Everyday Writer handbook, which is called LearningCurve.
-I will introduce it to you in class and you will be expected to do work in there periodically throughout the semester.
+I will introduce it to you in class on 2/11 and you will be expected to do work in there periodically throughout the semester.